disbotdevel/disbotdevel/README.md

-- 👋 Hi, I’m VEsT*
+- 👋 Hi, montre
-- 👀 I’m interested in Virus and Kali Linux
+- 👀 I’m interested in Linux, JS
-- 🌱 I’m currently learning Kali Linux
+- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on ...
-Bune AQ
 - 📫 How to reach me ...
-Discord: VEsT* < ‡'あઇ#6763

 <!---
 disbotdevel/disbotdevel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.